 On the dialog box that appears, enter the following information.

-Scope - Define the scope under which a token should be generated.
+Scope Define the scope under which the token is generated.
 If you have not defined any scope restrictions when creating the API you can leave this blank.

 - Once done, click Get Access Token.